 We are pleased to share our updated Market Position Statement.
 This sets out information on the different types of services commissioned by Adult Care Services for people in Essex.
 It also describes how we see demand for care and support changing in the next few years and what sort of service provision we believe we will need to meet it.

 We hope this gives useful information for care providers to help with your planning as well as more general information for people interested in information on services provided.
 We are now publishing this information on a website to make it easier to more regularly update it and we will be working on making the information more interactive so that providers can access the specific service areas they are interested in.
-Initially this data uses August 2021 as a baseline but we will refresh the data later in 2022.
+The initial initial data reflects September 2023, and we aim to refresh the whole content April 2024.

-Our mission in Adult Social Care is to enable people to live the best lives they can.
+Our mission in Adult Social Care is to enable people to live the best lives they can, and making the difference every day.
 The key outcomes we want to deliver are:

 - Independence and wellbeing is maximised